MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/partnerapps/create-a-kiosk-app-for-assigned-access.md

 Using **windows.aboveLockScreen** enables your kiosk app to access the [LockApplicationHost](https://docs.microsoft.com/uwp/api/Windows.ApplicationModel.LockScreen.LockApplicationHost) runtime class, which enables the app to know when it is running above the lock (and therefore running as a kiosk experience).
 If an instance cannot be returned, the app is running in a regular desktop context.

 When the lock framework launches the kiosk app above the lock and the app has the **windows.aboveLockScreen** extension, the lock framework automatically creates a new secondary view above the lock.
 The main view is located under the lock.
 This secondary view will contain your app's content and be what the user sees.
-This additional view can be used with the extension to tailer your kiosk experience.
+This additional view can be used with the extension to tailor your kiosk experience.
 For example, you can:

 * [secure your kiosk experience](#secureinfo) by creating a separate page to display kiosk-only content.